Follow us on Social Media

 |IMPORTANT NOTE**||If students take language courses abroad equivalent to courses they have already taken at SCU, they will not receive credit.|

-Step 1: Request syllabi and course descriptions from your program provider or host institution using the program contact list (scu login credentials required for access)
+Step 2: Request syllabi and course descriptions from your program provider or host institution using the program contact list.

-Step 2: Use the email template below to submit a course evaluation request.
-Course evaluations need to be sent to the academic department you are attempting to request credit in.
+Step 3: Use the email template below to submit a course evaluation request.
+Course evaluations must be sent to the academic department you are attempting to request credit.
 For example, if you are trying to request a course evaluation for a Political Science course abroad, you will need to contact the Political Science Department Chair at SCU.

 - Search Department Chairs